openshift/enhancements/enhancements/network/configure-ovs-alternative.md

 This is a large departure from that philosophy, but that is unavoidable.
 Certain aspects of networking (notably static IPs) are by nature host-specific and cannot be handled any other way.

+Using a machine-config to do initial deployment and a NodeNetworkConfigurationPolicy to make day 2 changes will require a manual sync of the NMState configuration.
+Unfortunately this is unavoidable because the Kubernetes-NMState operator is not part of the core payload so it (and its CRDs) cannot be used for initial deployment.

 ## Design Details